brodyd795/brodyd795/README.md

-### Well, hello! 👋
+### Hey there! 👋

-I'm a software engineer working mostly with JavaScript in the React/Next.js/Node space.
-I'm currently working on a pesonal accounting app, and I've also been playing around with some Espruino toys (Puck.js, Bangle.js) alongside my Raspberry Pi at home.

-Want to reach me?
-Ping me at brody.dingel@gmail.com
+I'm a software engineer.
+Learn more about me at https://brody.dingel.dev.